apacheignite/documentation/clustering/cluster.md

   "title": "Cluster Node Attributes"
 }
 [/block]
 All cluster nodes on startup automatically register all environment and system properties as node attributes.
-However, users can choose to assign their own node attributes through configuration:
+However, users can choose to assign their own node attributes in the configuration:
 [block:code]
 {
   "codes": [